akaalias/algorand-ballet/README.md

 To get a better sense of what a wallet has been up to (and with whom and how often), you can easily switch between looking at their  network of transactions and their graph of relationships.

 ## Rotate Layouts
-While you're looking at a wallet's relationships for example, you can quickly rotate through a number of layouts (grid, circular, random, etc.) to get a kind of "three-dimensional image" just the same way you would look at different parts of a person (Eyes, clothing, shoes, body-language.)
+While you're looking at a wallet's relationships for example, you can quickly rotate through a number of layouts (grid, circular, random, etc.) to get a kind of 360° view, just the same way you would look at different parts of a person (Eyes, clothing, shoes, body-language.)

 ## Dig Deeper
 - To navigate, you can **double-click** on wallet nodes to dig deeper.